-Approved by U. S. Census and American Public Health Association.
+[Approved by U. S. Census and American Public Health Association.]

-Statement of Occupation.-Precise statement of occupation is very important, so that the relative healthfulness of various pursuits can be known.
+Statement of Occupation .- Precise statement of occupation is very important, so that the relative healthfulness of various pursuits can be known.
 The question applies to each and every person, irrespective of age.
-For many occupations a single word or term on the first line will be sufficient, e. g., Farmer or Planter, Physician, Compositor, Architect, Locomotive engineer, Civil engineer, Stationary fireman, etc. But in many cases, especially in industrial employments, it is necessary to know (a) the kind of work and also (b) the nature of the business or industry. and therefore an additional line is provided for the latter statement; it should be used only when needed.
+For many occupations a single word or term on the first line will be sufficient, e. g., Farmer or Planter, Physician, Compositor, Architect, Locomotive engineer, Civil engineer, Stationary fireman, etc. But in many cases, especially in industrial employments, it is necessary to know (a) the kind of work and also (b) the nature of the business or industry, and therefore an additional line is provided for the latter statement; it should be used only when needed.
 As examples: (a) Spinner, (b) Cotton mill; (a) Salesman, (b) Grocery; (a) Foreman, (b) Automobile factory.
 The material worked on may form part of the second statement.
-Never return "Laborer," "Foreman," "Manager," "Dealer," etc., without more precise specification, as Day laborer, Farm laborer, Laborer -- Coal mine, etc. Women at home, who are engaged in the duties of the household only (not paid Housekeepers who receive a definite salary), may be entered as Housewife, Housework or At home, and children, not gainfully employed, as At school or At home.
-Care should be taken to report specifically the occupations of persons engaged in domestic service for wages, as Servant, Cook.
-Housemaid, etc. If the occupation has been changed or given up on account of the DISEASE CAUSING DEATH, state occupation at beginning of illness.
+Never return "Laborer," "Foreman," "Manager," "Dealer," etc., without more precise specification, as Day laborer, Farm laborer, Laborer-Coal mine, etc. Women at home, who are engaged in the duties of the household only (not paid Housekeepers who receive a definite salary), may be Tousewife, Housework or At home, and should be taken to report specifically ions of persons engaged in domestic service for wages, as Servant, Cook, Housemaid, etc. If the occupation has been changed or given up on account of the disease causing death, state occupation at beginning of illness.
 If retired from business, that fact may be indicated thus: Farmer (retired, 6 yrs.)
 For persons who have no occupation whatever, write None.